Associate of Arts in Teacher Education

 GEOL 1504The Dynamic Earth3

-MATH 2662Mathematics for Elementary Teachers 24
+MATH 2662Mathematics for Elementary and Middle School Teachers 24

 HEPE 2624Physical Education for Children in Early Childhood Settings3